 Before all that there’s The Return.
 Since the 1990s there’s been an ever-increasing cycle of superheroes ‘dying’ only to be resurrected somewhere along the line.
 This marketing led cynicism surely now fails to convince all but the extremely dull-witted, so the question becomes not if the character may return, but when they will return.
 And in the chapter originally published as Fantastic Four 600, it’s welcome back to the Human Torch.
 It’s delivered in novel and dramatic fashion, instantly drawing a plotline to a natural conclusion in an unexpected manner.
 His return supplies two inspirational punch the air moments, and a chapter drawn by Carmine Di Giandomenico details how his time passed in the Negative Zone after his apparent demise.
 It’s well placed and deliberately teases the readership who on one hand want to know how Johnny Storm not only survived, but arrived at the point of his return, but on the other are caught up in the ongoing chaos.

 Another interlude is a charmingly illustrated piece by Farel Dalrymple showing how Franklin Richards and Artie spend their time in the universe he created, and the way this ties in with the later finale is plain brilliant, the dreams of childhood saving everything.
-The Barry Kitson drawn chapters don’t quite match Epting, but an interlude delving into Medusa’s changing relationship with Black Bolt is dull and padded, with the painterly art of Ming Doyle not helping.
+The Barry Kitson drawn chapters (sample right) don’t quite match Epting, but an interlude delving into Medusa’s changing relationship with Black Bolt is dull and padded, with the painterly art of Ming Doyle not helping.
 It’s only seven pages, though.